Duty and The Beast

 WorldCat

-Copies of Frontier Justice available for loan in your area may be found at WorldCat.
+Libraries with copies of my books available for loan in your area may be found at WorldCat.